fardinanam/A-C-Compiler/README.md

                 L1:                                     L1:
     ```
 * **Remove compare instructions that are not followed by any jump instruction**
-    * This will not occur in the first pass of optimization.
-But it will occur in the next passes if the jump instructions that followed the compare instructions were removed in a previous.
+    * It is not likely to occur in the first pass of optimization.
+But it might occur in the next passes if the jump instructions that followed the compare instructions were removed in a previous pass.
 For example, in the first pass,
         ```asm
                 *code.asm                              *optimized_code.asm
                 CMP AX, BX              ->              CMP AX, BX JE L1                                   ;JE L1
                 L1:                                     L1:
         ```
-    * So now the compare instruction is useless.
+    * Now, the compare instruction is useless.
         ```asm
                 *code.asm                              *optimized_code.asm
                 CMP AX, BX              ->              ;CMP AX, BX